drmidnight/SwiftUmka/README.md

 Swift wrapper around Umka (https://github.com/vtereshkov/umka-lang)

-- Heavily work-in-progress but the core of the wrapper is there.
+- Work-in-progress but most of the api is exposed.
 - See UmkaTests.swift for basic usage.
 - Some convinience methods have been added to convert ptrVal to string and structs, though both are "unsafe"
 - Clone and `git submodule update --init --recursive`